oroinc/documentation/commerce/dev_guide/web_api/index.rst

             Nonce="elRZL0lVOTl2T3lXeVBmUHRCL2ZrUnJoWUNZPQ=="

-For more details about WSSE authentication and particularly for how to generate an API Key and authentication header, please see the
-`How to use WSSE authentication <../cookbook/how-to-use-wsse-authentication>`__ section of `The Oro Cookbook <../cookbook>`__ guide.
+For more details about WSSE authentication and particularly for how to generate an API Key and authentication header, please see the :ref:`How to use WSSE authentication <how-to-use-wsse-authentication>` topic.

 HTTP Methods Available in Oro API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^